ualibweb/ua-folio-docs/training/backend/02-testing.md

 - be able to write integration tests in JUnit with RestAssured/Hamcrest
 - be able to achieve good coverage (80%+) in integration tests

+## Goal

+Write quality tests for our application.

 ## Deliverables

 - A pull request containing unit and integration tests for all code thus far.
 Minimum 80% coverage,